some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 Here's what multi-tenancy for actions-runner-controller looks like in practice.
 It's designed for convenience more than security outright.
 This is still amazing in that by providing compute to teams, you can provide that insight and (some) governance to the supply chain of your end product (software).
 Going back to my bias we started with:

+<div style="text-align:center"><p style="font-size: 20px"><b>
-:sparkles: Reducing user friction reduction improves security posture. :sparkles:
+✨ Reducing user friction reduction improves security posture. ✨
+</b></p></div>

 The cluster provides hardware management, ingress/egress controls, log forwarding, other node security settings, perhaps a shared private registry, and other resources as needed.
 Namespaces provide resource quotas, secrets (not in lieu of an external secret manager), and network/pod admission policies.
 I tend to recommend one namespace for ARC per organization in GitHub as a starting point, as one namespace can hold multiple deployments, but this really depends on your company and the requested workloads more than anything else.

 A deployment will control the scope (who can use it - repo/org/enterprise) and a lot more about that particular type of runner.
 Common settings here include which image to use and what, if any, shared mounts to set up.
 It also controls horizontal scaling (how many runners to have) and vertical scaling (resource requests and limits).

-See how there's no production workloads such as an application or other non-CI jobs here?
+> See how there's no production workloads such as an application or other non-CI jobs here?
 That's no accident.
-Even with all the guidelines and isolation, I have a hard time trying to save a few dollars (and a little incremental extra time) for another cluster so that we can have :ring: **One Cluster To Rule Them All** :ring:
+Even with all the guidelines and isolation, I have a hard time trying to save a few dollars (and a little incremental extra time) for another cluster so that we can have 💍 **One Cluster To Rule Them All** 💍
-{: .notice--info}
+{: .prompt-info}

 ![slide-22](/assets/graphics/2023-02-01-sec-of-ghactions-arc/Slide22.png)

-> Pictured, a 100% factual photograph of an institutionally important and totally untouchable team being told they can't have root access in production (real citation[^3])
+_Pictured, a 100% factual photograph of an institutionally important and totally untouchable team being told they can't have root access in production (real citation[^3])_

 Sometimes, developer empowerment comes in the form of “no, and here’s how I’ll help you do this better” – a mentality shift for all teams involved.